-Safety & Public Health...includes specialists trained in the areas of public health and safety, occupational health and safety, fire safety, integrated pest management, and emergency planning.
-Division efforts are directed toward controlling and eliminating safety, health, fire and other hazards and to preserving and improving environmental factors which contribute to improved health and safety protection.
+Safety includes specialists trained in the areas of public health and safety, occupational health and safety, fire safety, integrated pest management, and emergency planning.
+Efforts are directed toward controlling and eliminating safety, health, fire and other hazards and to preserving and improving environmental factors which contribute to improved health and safety protection.
 For information, call 353-5360.